 - Biology 30

-- 5 or more credits of post-secondary Human Anatomy and Physiology or Human Physiology completed within 5 years of the application deadline with a final grade of 60% or greater.
+5 or more credits of post-secondary Human Anatomy and Physiology or Human Physiology completed within 5 years of the application deadline with a minimum final grade of 60%.
 The NAIT Continuing Education Course that meets this prerequisite requirement is ANPH100 Anatomy and Physiology.
 Find more acceptable courses here.
 Applicants must submit proof of course completion with a minimum passing grade of 60% by July 31st.

-1 credit of post-secondary Medical Terminology completed within the last 5 years of the application deadline with a minimum final grade of 60% completion of NAIT's Medical Terminology challenge examination with a minimum 60% pass.
+1 credit of post-secondary Medical Terminology completed within 5 years of the applications deadline with a minimum final grade of 60% or completion of NAIT's Medical Terminology challenge examination with a minimum 60% pass.
 You can take ITMS100 - Medical Terminology to meet this prerequisite requirement.
 Find more acceptable courses here.
 Applicants must submit proof of course completion with a minimum passing grade of 60% by July 31st.

 View the English Language Proficiency Requirements for the Program: NAIT | English Language Proficiency